Photos by Bill Heimbrock

 because it has an unusually deep sulcus.

-On the left is a valve of Plaesiomys subquadratus.
+In the picture below, the left brachiopod is a valve of Plaesiomys subquadratus.
 On

 the right is a valve of Glyptorthis insculpta.

 Alas, a lone bryozoan.
 Just kidding.
 They ruled the site.

 That's all for this field trip.
 Now let's see our May 2019 field trip to a huge Kope, Fairview and Bellevue site in Northeastern KY.

 See previous field trips to this Southeast Indiana fossil mecca.

 The Dry Dredgers and individual contributors reserve the rights

 to all information, images, and content presented here.
 Permission to reproduce